Kron4ek/Conty/README.md

 * Supports filesystem and X11 sandboxing (thanks to bubblewrap and xephyr).
 * Supports Chaotic-AUR and ALHP repositories.
 AUR is also supported.

-In its default release, it includes, among others, these apps: `Wine-GE, Steam, Lutris, PlayOnLinux, GameHub, Minigalaxy, Legendary, Bottles, MultiMC, MangoHud, Gamescope, RetroArch, PPSSPP, PCSX2, DuckStation, OBS Studio, OpenJDK, Firefox`.
+In its default release, it includes, among others, these apps: `Wine-GE, Steam, Lutris, PlayOnLinux, GameHub, Minigalaxy, Legendary, Bottles, MultiMC, MangoHud, Gamescope, RetroArch, Sunshine, OBS Studio, OpenJDK, Firefox`.
 The full list can be read in the [latest release's pkg_list.txt](https://github.com/Kron4ek/Conty/releases/latest/download/pkg_list.txt).

 If these applications are not enough, you can install additional applications or run external binaries from, for example, your home directory.